Pagasa-Centre/Pagasa-Centre-API/README.md

 ### Prerequisites

-- Docker installed on your machine.
+- Docker Desktop installed.
-- Git installed on your machine.
+- Git installed.
+- Golang installed.

 ### How to run the whole application

 1. Clone the repository
+2. Go to the IT Team Documentation/Mobile App Development/Environment files on Google Drive & copy the contents of 'Mobile API .env'
+3. Create a new file at the root of this repostiory called '.env'
+4. Paste the copied contents and save.
-2. Open a terminal and run the following command.
+5. Open a terminal and run the following commands.
 Make sure you're in the root of the repository:

 ```
-docker-compose up --build
+Make deps
+Make start
 ```

+Feel free to test the endpoints using Postman.
+Reach out to Lionel if you have any questions